yovnajunglee/site/_posts/2020-09-05-SARS-compartmental.md

 ---
 layout: post
 title: An investigation into the effectiveness of infection control strategies.
-excerpt: "We build a compartmental data to investigate the effectiveness of isolation, quarantine, vaccination and PPE during an epidemic using SARS epidemiological data in Hong Kong."
+excerpt: "We build a compartmental data to investigate the effectiveness of isolation, quarantine, vaccination and PPE during an SARS."
 tags: [intro, R, matrix factorisation, clustering]
 comments: true
 category: blog